core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If the proxy receives a request and determines that it should be forwarded to a group of servers over IP multicast, then the same as defined in {{sec-cross-proxies-proxy-req}} applies, with the following difference.

 Once translated the HTTP request into a CoAP request, the proxy performs what is defined in {{sec-reverse-proxies-proxy-side}}.
-Note that, in this case, the condition COND\_2 always holds, since the proxy is going to send to the client at most one response, i.e., the HTTP batch response (see {{sec-cross-proxies-proxy-resp}}).

 The proxy processes the HTTP response sent to the client as defined in {{sec-cross-proxies-proxy-resp}}.